Ada S. McKinley: South Side Settlement

-McKinley established the "Soldiers and Sailors Club" in 1919 to attend to the needs of returning African-American servicemen from World War I. After the Chicago race riot of 1919, she marched together with white settlement house workers including Jane Addams and Harriet Vittum to show that interracial solidarity was possible.
+McKinley established the Soldiers and Sailors Club in 1919 at a facility on South Wabash.
+The program attended to the needs of returning African-American servicemen from World War I through providing them meals, shelter, health care, and employment in the community.
+Ada extended these services to all residents the South Side, but mostly African Americans.
+Through these services, she would meet the basic needs of thousands of African Americans who settled in the city during The Great Migration.

 In 1926, McKinley renamed her organization the South Side Settlement House, becoming its president and chief resident.
+The settlement house was the first to have an all-black staff and served the largest area in Chicago.
+The house received funding from the Works Progress Administration in the 1930s and early 1940s.
 In the 1940s, the growing organization moved to the community center of the Ida B. Wells Homes.
 The South Side Settlement under McKinley's leadership was distinguished from other settlement houses by its work with Wells Homes residents.

+Keen on giving back and promoting higher education, Ada mentored graduate social work students after retirement through her settlement house.

 Death and legacy

 In 1949, the South Side Settlement was renamed the Ada S. McKinley Community House.
 McKinley laid the cornerstone at the organization's new headquarters on 34th Street in Bronzeville in 1952.
 She died just hours later, of a cerebral hemorrhage.

-In the 1990s, it was discovered that McKinley's gravestone in Glenwood, Illinois was in severe disrepair.
+In the 1990s, executive director of Ada S. McKinley Community Services Ralph Burlingham and his wife, Dorothy, discovered that McKinley's gravestone in Glenwood, Illinois, was in severe disrepair.
+Burlingham stated, "this was not consistent with her dignity and station in life."
 Ada S. McKinley Community Services arranged to have her reinterred at the Oak Woods Cemetery in Chicago, along with her husband and son.
 Her monument stands next to a monument to Chicago mayor Harold Washington.
 The dedication of McKinley's monument was marked by an overflight by the Tuskegee Airmen.

-As of 2020, Ada S. McKinley Community Services, Inc. operated more than 70 program locations throughout the Chicago metropolitan area and sites in Wisconsin and Indiana, with annual revenue of more than $39 million per year.
+In over 100 years of operation, Ada S. McKinley Community Services, Inc. maintains more than 70 program locations throughout the Chicago metropolitan area and sites in Wisconsin and Indiana, with annual revenue of more than $39 million per year.
+Annually, these locations collectively serve over 7,000 people, providing mental health counseling, employment resources, youth service, and pathways to higher education.
+Since the 1960s, the organization has "placed 75k+ people in 400+ colleges and universities."
 The agency is currently run by CEO Jamal Malone.

 McKinley is also the namesake of the Ada S. McKinley Senior Apartments operated by the Chicago Housing Authority in Chicago's Woodlawn neighborhood.